 Volunteer Services

-We are looking forward to welcoming back volunteers in a phased-in approach.
 If you are a prospective volunteer, please complete our application form found on this page and email it to our Volunteer Services office.
-A Volunteer Services Associate will be in touch with you as soon as possible to review your application and set up an interview.
+A Volunteer Services Associate will be in touch with you within 3 business days to confirm receipt of your application and/or discuss next steps.

 Volunteering is reflected in many ways – from one-to-one visits to aiding patients and visitors with hospital information and wayfinding, to working in the library or helping out with special events.
 A diverse group of nearly 700 volunteers support many clinical and non-clinical areas at our five sites.
 St. Joseph’s is grateful to our many volunteers who play a key role in enhancing the patient, resident, visitor and staff experience at St. Joseph’s.